fportantier/asydns/README.rst

 By default, we use asydns.org, but you can host your own AsyDNS server with your own domain.

+The development of this software is supported by Securetia SRL (https://www.securetia.com/)

 How to use
 ==========